RRArny/wxfetch/README.md

 With `-c` or `--config-file` you can specify a configuration file as described below.

+If you provide the `-f` or `--file` flag followed by a path to a json file, WXfetch will try to load the metar from this instead of from the internet.
+It expects the data to be formatted as described [here](https://avwx.docs.apiary.io/#reference/0/metar/get-metar-report).

 If there is any problem with the provided arguments WXfetch will print an error message and default to geoip.

 ## Configuration